-We very informally evaluated our robot's behaviors, where we considered how people reacted to our demonstrations of the robot as described earlier, as well as our own experiences.
+We informally observed how people reacted to our demonstrations of the robot.
+Combined with our own experiences, we reflect on both the successes and failures of our greeting model and implementation.
 This is a reasonable approach for early work, as we were primarily interested in 'big effects' that were immediately obvious.
+Future work should, of course, redesign the robot behaviour based on these observations, and conduct a formal evaluation to consider people's fine-grained reactions.

-Overall, the use of proxemics and Kendon's greeting observations proved very effective in simulating a sense of social intelligence in the robot.
+Overall, Kendon's greeting observations proved very effective in simulating a sense of social intelligence in the robot.
 The Nao, as operationalized from our greeting model, appeared engaged and interested by the way it acted, using eye contact, body language and distancing to effectively communicate the social aspects of human behavior during greetings.
+People reacted favorably.
 Particular robotic behaviors, such as the wave and its vocalizations, were easy for people to interpret and were well received as part of the greeting.
-We had little doubt that our work - as simplified as it is relative to real human greetings - is a positive starting point for the design of human robot greeting interactions based on the observations of human behavior.
-However, there were several nuances that emerged in our design, as described below.
+We had little doubt that our greeting model - as simplified as it is relative to real human greetings - is a positive starting point for the design of human robot greeting interactions based on the observations of human behavior.

+However, several nuances emerged in our design, described below.
+While some arise from particular constraints of the